sundeepbassi/djangopetblog/README.md

 Shanti also contributed posts to the blog and photos.

 ### Acknowledgments

 I would like to thank Mike Y for helping, supporting and tutoring me with this project and empowering me to do my best.
 I would like to thank Shanti, whose idea for a pet blog inspired me to do this project.
 I dedicate this blog and project to them both and to all the wonderful pets and animals.

+I am also grateful to Scott, Oisin and Alan for being kind and patient with me when I was struggling, and they all have excellent tutoring skills.

 ### Disclaimer